-15. OSPF within the same AS.
+15. OSPF with one area in the same AS - activate the OSPF process.
 Each router Team should enable OSPF on their router.
 The OSPF process identifier should be 41 (see example).
 (The OSPF process identifier is just a number to uniquely identify this OSPF process on this router.
 It is not passed between routers.)
-There needs to be a network statement for each interface over which OSPF adjacencies (exchanging OSPF routing information with neighbouring OSPF speakers) will be established on your router.
-Also, the default IOS configuration should be changed so that all interfaces are marked as passive for OSPF by default.
-This suppresses routing updates on all router interfaces and stops the router from unintentionally forming OSPF adjacencies over external facing interfaces, and the potential problems this may bring.